lkyungho/traffic-light-controller/README.md

 User can make own clock pulses by dividing system clock pulses by desired values.
 > _**`prd`** is constant data type, and user can set desired clock pulses by changing values of **`prd`**_.
 >
-> _User clock frequency is 1 second for this project._
+> _User clock frequency is 1 Hz for this project._
 >
 >     User clock frequency = System clock frequency * {1 / [2 x (prd + 1)]}
 ```vhdl